voxpupuli/puppet-prometheus/REFERENCE.md

 ### <a name="prometheus--unbound_exporter"></a>`prometheus::unbound_exporter`

 This module manages prometheus unbound exporter.

-The exporter needs to be compiled by hand! (https://github.com/kumina/unbound_exporter/issues/21)
+* **Note** The exporter needs to be compiled by hand! (https://github.com/kumina/unbound_exporter/issues/21)

 * **See also**
   * https://github.com/kumina/unbound_exporter